CharlieDigital/chrlschn/src/content/blog/2023/your-interview-process-is-too-damn-long.md

 As a technical lead and director of engineering at the aforementioned small bootstrapped startup for almost 10 years, I had the opportunity over that time to personally interview and qualify dozens of candidates.
 I also occasionally did contract work to help other companies perform technical screenings for key roles.

-I always approached hiring with 3 simple, high-level objectives:
+My approach to hiring focused on 3 simple, high-level objectives:

 1. Make the process efficient and not waste my own time, my team's time, nor the candidate's time.
 2. Identify candidates that fit with the team and culture *on one key trait*.